eamonnk/azfund/Modules/M02-Core Azure Services/L03-Core Azure Services and Products/07-Walkthrough-Create a virtual network via the Azure Portal.md

    <p style="text-align:center;"><img src="../Linked_Image_Files/walkthrough-createvnetportal13.png" alt="Screenshot of PowerShell command prompt with the command ping vm1 after been run and the output indicating the command was successful."></p>

-Congratualations!
+Congratulations!
 This ping is being done using the *virtual network* you created and deployed the two virtual machines into.
 The two virtual machines are communicating over this *virtual network* that was created.

-> **Note**: Remember to delete the resources you have just deployed if you are no longer using them to ensure you do not incur costs for running resources.
-You can delete all deployed resources by deleting the resource group in which they all reside.
+> **Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not incur unexpected costs.
+Remove unused resources by deleting the Resource Group that the unused resources belong to.